OSInside/kiwi/doc/source/concept_and_workflow/customize_the_boot_process.rst

            inst_hook pre-mount 30 "${moddir}/my-script.sh"
        }

+.. note:: Declaring Extra Tools for Hook Scripts

+   The install() function called by dracut can define extra tools needed by a defined hook script.
+The "inst_multiple" command and its parameters inform dracut to include these extra tools/items in the initrd.

+   The tools/items defined here can be any file, but are usually executables and libraries needed by the hook script.

+   * Each file MUST be included in the Kiwi description either in a package, archive, or in the "root" tree in the image description directory.

+   * The parameters of the inst_multiple command are space separated.

+   * Each parameter can be a single executable name if it exists in /bin, /sbin, /usr/bin, or /usr/sbin directories.

+   * Otherwise, a full pathname to the file is required.
+This is usually true for libraries and other special files.

 That's it!
 At the time {kiwi} calls dracut the :file:`90my-module` will be taken into account and is installed into the generated initrd.
 At boot time systemd calls the scripts as part of the :file:`dracut-pre-mount.service`.